SideControlJS/JL-Website/README.md

-# Wev Dev x Jesse Lare
+# WEB DEV x JESSE LARE

 this repo is for my freelance web development landing/marketing page.
 This website serves as the primary online marketing platform to showcase my web development services, engage with potential clients, and collect service inquiries through a contact form.